magomimmo/modern-cljs/doc/tutorial-13.md

-# Tutorial 13 - Don't Repeat Yourself when you cross the border
+# Tutorial 13 - Don't Repeat Yourself while crossing the border

 In the [latest tutorial][1] we implemented a very rude server-side validator for the `loginForm` which exercises the same kind of